Kentucky vs South Carolina Prediction — AI Finds CAN'T MISS CFB Lines & Props (Sep 27)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over mountains of data from every simulation between the Wildcats and Gamecocks and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over mountains of data from every simulation between the Wildcats and Gamecocks and using recursive machine learning and kick-ass AI to boil down the data to a single cover probability.

-Remi has been most fixated on the linear correlation of weight knucklehead sportsbettors tend to put on coaching factors between a Wildcats team going up against a possibly tired Gamecocks team.
-In reality, the true game analytics might reflect a strong lean against one Vegas line specifically.
+Remi has been most focused on the unproportionally assigned weight knucklehead sportsbettors tend to put on coaching factors between a Wildcats team going up against a possibly strong Gamecocks team.
+In reality, the true game analytics appear to reflect a moderate lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our CFB AI picks for FREE now.